dialogic-godot/dialogic/README.md

 You can also install Dialogic using the **AssetLib** tab in the editor, but the version here will not be the latest one available since it takes some time for it to be approved.

+### 📦 Preparing the export

+When you export a project using Dialogic, you need to add `*.json, *.cfg` on the Resources tab `Filters to export...` input field ([see image](https://coppolaemilio.com/images/dialogic/exporting-2.png?v2)).
+This allows Godot to pack the files from the `/dialogic` folder.

 ---

 ## FAQ